mepWarren/pestis-scripts/README.md

 **Bash Scripts:**

-createOneFile.sh: Concatinates multiple Fasta files beast.sh
+createOneFile.sh: Concatinates multiple Fasta files, beast.sh, iqtree.sh, mauve.sh, megacats.sh
-iqtree.sh
-mauve.sh
-megacats.sh

-**Custom file formatting scripts:**

 **cdForRegions.py and cdRegions.py**: take the GFF files for your reference organism and parses out coding regions.
 Output file names indicate if there are any indels in the coding regions.
 It also notes if the sequence doesn't start with ATG.